George Hamilton of Greenlaw and Roscrea: Roscrea attacked

-On 5 June 1646 Owen Roe O'Neil with the Confederate Ulster army defeated the Covenanters under Robert Monro.
+On 5 June 1646 Owen Roe O'Neil with the Confederate Ulster army defeated the Covenanters under Robert Monro in the Battle of Benburb.
 O'Neill then marched south to Kilkenny as directed by Rinuccini, the papal nuncio.
-Leinster and Munster was treated as enemy territory.
+Leinster and Munster were treated as enemy territory.
 On 17 September 1646, O'Neill attacked and captured Roscrea where Hamilton's family lived.
 The Ulstermen spared them but put everybody else to the sword.
+On 18 September, Rinuccini overturned the Confederate government in a coup d'état with help of the Ulster Army, which Owen Roe O'Neill had marched to Leinster.
 O'Neill then menaced Dublin in November 1646.
-Hamilton was probably employed elsewhere in the service of the Irish Catholic Confederation.

 Death and timeline

-Hamilton died before 1657.
-He was survived by his son James who would, however, die unmarried in 1659.
+Hamilton died between 1631 and 1657, probably in the early or mid 1640s.
+When O'Neill took Roscrea, Hamilton was therefore probably already dead, otherwise he might have been absent for some reason.
+He was survived by his son James, who would, however, die unmarried in 1659.